 Students must satisfactorily complete both the classroom and clinical components of the course.
 The student must satisfactorily demonstrate skills competencies.
-This is not only a course requirement for Barton Community College, but a KDADS requirement as well.
-CNA students must complete 90 contact hours and CMA students must complete 75 contact hours.
+This is not only a course requirement for Barton Community College (BCC), but a KDADS requirement as well.
+CNA students must complete 90 contact hours, CMA students must complete 75 contact hours and both CNA Refresher and CMA Update students must complete 15 contact hours.